intel-analytics/BigDL-2.x/docs/docs/nnframes/NNEstimator.md

 from `fit` of a `NNEstimator`.
 It enables users to wrap a pre-trained BigDL Model into a NNModel, and use it as a transformer in your Spark ML pipeline to predict the results.

+`NNModel` can be created with various parameters for different scenarios.

+1. NNModel(model)

+   Takes only model and use `SeqToTensor` as feature Preprocessing. `NNModel` will extract the data from feature column (only Scalar, Array[_] or Vector data type are supported) and convert each feature to 1-dimension Tensor.
+The tensors will be sent to model for inference.
+2. NNModel(model, featureSize: Array[Int])

+   Takes model and featureSize(Array of Int). `NNModel` will extract the data from feature column (only Scalar, Array[_] or Vector data type are supported) and convert each feature to Tensor according to the specified Tensor size.
+3. NNModel(model, featurePreprocessing: Preprocessing[F, Tensor[T]])

+   Takes model and featurePreprocessing. `NNModel` will extract the data from feature column and convert each feature to Tensor with the featurePreprocessing.
+This constructor provides more flexibility in supporting extra data types.

+Meanwhile, for advanced use case (e.g. model with multiple input tensor), `NNModel` supports:
+`setSamplePreprocessing(value: Preprocessing[Any, Sample[T]])`to directly compose
+Sample according to user-specified Preprocessing.

 ---

 ## NNClassifier